DMW2151/expert-garbanzo/readme.md

 ### MQTT Broker

-The MQTT broker is a Golang service that subscribes to a MQTT feed provided by the Helsinki Transit Authority and pushes message data to Redis.
-More about the real time positioning data from the HSL Metro can be found [here](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/).
+The MQTT broker is a Golang service that subscribes to a MQTT feed provided by the Helsinki Transit Authority.
+This service pushes message data to Redis after processing the message using some custom logic.
+More about the real-time positioning data from the HSL Metro can be found [here](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/).

 The broker is responsible for writing an incoming message from the MQTT feed to each of the following locations:

 #### PubSub Channel

 The incoming event is pushed to a pub/sub channel in Redis.
-This service uses Golang as a redis client and uses the command below:
+This component (the mqtt broker) uses Golang as a Redis client and uses the command below:

 ```golang
 pipe := client.TxPipeline()